This article takes you through the different user roles the AskCody Platform provides and the access hierarchy of roles and memberships.

 Parts of the AskCody Platform require different layers of access control, like the Add-ins for Outlook, Services Web Portal, Admin Center, etc. AskCody handles different layers of access control through assigned roles and memberships in a hierarchy structure, as seen in the hierarchy model below.

-(Click on the model to open it in a larger view)
+(Click on the illustration to open it in a larger view)

 The hierarchy structure

-• The AskCody Owner role grants access to every part of the AskCody Portal and have no limits.
+- The AskCody Owner role grants access to every part of the AskCody Portal and has no limits.
 (The owner role still needs membership to use the Web Portals belonging to the areas Services and Visitors, and the Add-in user roles to be able to use the Add-ins in Outlook).

-• Memberships are provided to users that need access to the Web Portals that will be created for Visitors and Services.
+Memberships are provided to users who need access to the Web Portals that will be created for Visitors and Services.
 Memberships are provided under each reception or provider in the AskCody Portal.

 If you need to know more about all the roles, Memberships, and Web Portals, find it in this article.

-The hierarchy structure and the roles are helpful when setting up user management both when you set up user management manually in the AskCody Portal or setting up an integration to your AD.
+The hierarchy structure and the roles are helpful when setting up user management, both when you set up user management manually in the AskCody Portal or when setting up an integration to your EntraID.
 Read more about this in the next article.